Aircraft finance on cloud nine as new money pours in

 A less tangible concern is whether the airline industry that underpins an eight-year waiting list for new planes, and generates the need for finance, has changed for the better.

-Shares in European airline stocks have risen 42 percent over the last year, while U.S. airlines stocks have almost doubled over the last year.
+Shares in European airline stocks .TRXFLDEUPUARLI have risen 42 percent over the last year, while U.S. airlines stocks .TRXFLDUSPARLI have almost doubled over the last year.

 Yet despite talk of fundamental improvements in the way airlines are run, with capacity restraint improving the profits of U.S. carriers, the industry operates on razor-thin margins.